USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-3. If submissionStatus >= “ReadyForSignature” and Emanifest.rejection is not provided then the service generates the
+3. If submissionStatus >= "ReadyForSignature" and Emanifest.rejection is not provided then the service generates the
    following error:

    ```json